CEFR Levels

 Research

-A critical evaluation questioning the theoretical and empirical foundations of the CEFR level scale, arguing that the sociolinguistically motivated can-do approach cannot substitute for psycholinguistic understanding of language proficiency dimensions.
+Summary: Critical evaluation questioning the theoretical and empirical foundations of the CEFR level scale; argues the sociolinguistically motivated can-do approach cannot substitute for psycholinguistic understanding of proficiency dimensions.

-The empirical basis for the CEFR level scale, documenting the Rasch analysis methodology used to calibrate the can-do descriptors across levels; essential for understanding how the six levels were empirically validated before their adoption in the Common European Framework.
+Summary: Documents the Rasch analysis methodology used to calibrate can-do descriptors across levels; essential for understanding how the six levels were empirically validated before adoption in the Common European Framework.